Skip to content

 10. Connect a device to the router running the OpenVPN client.

-5. Check VPN connection
+5. Verify VPN connection

 Still have questions?
 Visit our Community Forum or Contact us.